hcarroll6/US-Interwar-Shipbuilding/README.md

-# US Interwar Shipbuilding Datasets
+# US Interwar Shipbuilding Data
 This repository contains a compiled and validated dataset on all major surface combatants acquired by the U.S. Navy from 1930-1940.

 The first major file is the US Interwar Shipbuilding Data CSV file.